 If these fibers can be mass-produced and linked together in larger strands, the future will sneak up on us, raising a variety of social issues.

 What are the long-term health benefits or side effects of nanites?
-How about possible environmental impacts of wide-spread proliferation of nanotechnology?
+How about the possible environmental impacts of the widespread proliferation of nanotechnology?

-Who will pay and how much will they pay for the implementation of tech like this.
-Will the technology be available only for the wealthy?
+Who will pay and how much will they pay for the implementation of tech like this?
+Will the technology be available only to the wealthy?

-The technology could extend people's lives through extending their active years.
-As a result, population could spike, particularly among the elderly, which would affect retirement, social security, environmental impact, cost of living, and more.
+The technology could extend people's lives by extending their active years.
+As a result, our population could spike, particularly among the elderly, which would affect retirement, social security, environmental impact, cost of living, and more.